-- 2.9.10.
-Provider Education and Training - 2.9.10.1.
+2.9.10.
+Provider Education and Training

+- 2.9.10.1.
 Provider Education.
-Prior to any enrollment of Enrollees under this Contract and thereafter, Contractor shall conduct Network Provider education regarding Contractor policies and procedures as well as the Cal MediConnect program and the Contractor model of care. - Provider Training.
-Contractor shall ensure that all Network 2.9.10.2.
-Providers receive training regarding the MediConnect Program in order to operate in full compliance with the Contract and all applicable federal and state statutes and regulations.
+Prior to any enrollment of Enrollees under this Contract and thereafter, Contractor shall conduct Network Provider education regarding Contractor policies and procedures as well as the Cal MediConnect program and the Contractor model of care. - 2.9.10.2.
+Provider Training.
+Contractor shall ensure that all Network Providers receive training regarding the MediConnect Program in order to operate in full compliance with the

+Contract and all applicable federal and state statutes and regulations, including rights and responsibilities pertaining to Grievance and Appeals procedures and timelines under this contract..
 Contractor shall ensure that Network Provider training relates to MediConnect services, policies, procedures and any modifications to existing services, policies or procedures.
 Training shall include methods for sharing information among Contractor, Network Provider, Enrollee and/or other healthcare professionals.
 Contractor shall conduct training for all Network Providers within thirty (30) working days after the Contractor places a newly contracted provider on active status.
 Contractor shall ensure that Network Provider training includes information on all Enrollee rights including the right to full disclosure of health care information and the right to actively participate in health care decisions.
-Contractor shall ensure that ongoing training is conducted when deemed necessary by either the Contractor, CMS, or DHCS. - 2.9.10.2.1.
+The Contractor will maintain policies and procedures on Advance Directives pursuant to 42 C.F.R. §§ 422.128, 438.3(j), and 489.102, and will educate its network providers concerning its policies and procedures on Advance Directives.
+Contractor shall ensure that ongoing training is conducted when deemed necessary by either the Contractor, CMS, or DHCS.

+- 2.9.10.2.1.
 Contractor shall develop and implement a process to provide information to Network Providers and to train Network Providers on a continuing basis regarding clinical protocols, evidenced-based practice guidelines and DHCS-developed cultural awareness and sensitivity instruction.
 This process shall include an educational program for Network Providers regarding health needs specific to this population that utilizes a variety of educational strategies, including but not limited to, posting information on websites as well as other methods of educational outreach to Network Providers. - 2.9.10.3.
 Provider Orientation.
-Contractor shall conduct orientation sessions for Network Providers and their office staff.
+Contractor shall conduct orientation sessions for Network Providers and their office staff. - 2.9.10.4.
+Cultural Competency Training.
+Contractor shall provide cultural competency, sensitivity, or diversity training for staff, Network Providers and First Tier, Downstream and Related Entities with direct Enrollee interaction.
+The training shall cover information about the identified cultural groups in the Contractor's Service Areas, such as the groups' beliefs about illness and health; methods of interacting with providers and the health care structure; and, language and literacy needs including limited English proficiency; and diverse cultural and ethnic backgrounds.